jdbower0525/monty-hall/README.md

 When starting this program, you will be prompted for how many times you want the scenario to run.
-Higher rounds will showcase win percentage, though numbers too large will cause the program to retun input only after a long period of time.
+Higher rounds will showcase win percentage, though numbers too large will cause the program to return input only after a long period of time.